nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 Exercise 8: Update a policy widely
 ============================================

+SecOps needs **Enhance Security** by enable bot defense due to a Web Scrapping attack done from fake Google bot

 - On Jumphost, try to impersonated the search engine googlebot:

 .. code-block:: bash